jafudi/flexpair-hugo-site/flexpair.com/content/_index.md

 # features
 features:
   enable: true
-  subtitle: "Flexpair is a hybrid cloud platform"
+  subtitle: "Flexpair is a cloud platform"
   title: "for data science, DevOps and creative teams around the globe"
-  description: "that seamlessly integrates realtime and asynchronous co-working across time zones.
+  description: "that combines agile and hybrid with consistency and privacy.
+Realtime and asynchronous co-working become seamlessly integrated, even across time zones.
 No unnecessary context switches depleting your concentration anymore.</br> </br> "
   features_blocks:
   - icon: "las la-code-branch"
     title: "Fully Reproducible"